Himanshu0508Raturi/FastAPI-deployment/Readme.md

 ## About

 This repository provides a sample FastAPI application along with scripts and configurations to facilitate deployment.
-The goal is to make it easy to get started with FastAPI and to deploy it using modern DevOps practices.
+The goal is to make it easy to get started with FastAPI and to deploy it.

 ## Features

 - 🚀 FastAPI application setup
-- 🐳 Docker integration for containerization
 - 🧪 Environment-based configuration
 - ♻️ Production-ready deployment examples
 - 📦 Dependency management with `requirements.txt`